-Think about other travel essays you're read to get a better picture of what we're looking for.
-These essays usually appear in travel anthologies (you can find lots of them on amazon), rather than travel magazines.
+Think about other travel stories you've read, to get a better picture of what we're looking for.
+These essays usually appear in travel anthologies (you can find lots of them on Amazon), rather than travel magazines.

 Here are some content ideas for you: